Thermalization in parametrically driven coupled oscillators: Dynamics

 \subsection{Unequal Time Commutator}

 In recent years, out of time ordered correlators have become an important marker to diagnose underlying instability and chaos in quantum mechanical systems\cite{Maldacena2016}, which is inherently difficult due to the absence of classical trajectories.
 Classically, a dynamical instability, can be quantified by the sensitivity of the trajectory to initial condition, $\frac{\delta q(t)}{\delta q(0)}$ which grows as $e^{\mu_L t}$ at large times, where $\mu_L$ is the Lyapunov exponent.
-By introducing the poisson bracket, this can be rephrased as {} For a quantum system one can replace the poisson bracket by the commutator and define the unequal time commutator of two observables $O_1$ and $O_2$, {} as a quantity for detecting signature of chaos in the context of quantum mechanics.
-In the semi-classical limit, at small times, one observes an exponential time dependence of this quantity, and the growth rate is a measure for the underlying chaos.
-But for larger times, there could be significant deviation from this behaviour\cite{Hashimoto2017}.\
+By introducing the poisson bracket, this can be rephrased as